awslabs/dgl-ke/README.md

   <b>Figure</b>: DGL-KE Overall Architecture
 </p>

-Get started with our [tutorials](https://docs.dgl.ai)!

-## Installation

-DGL-KE is built in Python (version 3.6 or later) and relies on [DGL](https://github.com/dmlc/dgl) (at least version 0.4.2).
-The package can run with both [Pytorch](https://pytorch.org/) and [MXNet](https://mxnet.apache.org/).
-For Pytorch, it works with Pytorch v1.2 or newer.
-For MXNet, it works with MXNet 1.5 or newer.

-#### Using anaconda
+### A Quick Start

+To install the latest version of DGL-KE run:

 ```
-conda install -c dglteam dgl-ke
+pip install dglke
 ```

-#### Using pip
+Then try to train a `transE` model on `FB15k` dataset by runing the following command:

 ```
-pip install dgl-ke
+dglke_train --model_name TransE_l1 --dataset FB15k --batch_size 1000 --neg_sample_size 200 --hidden_dim 400 \
+--gamma 16.0 --lr 0.01 --max_step 3000 --log_interval 100 --batch_size_eval 16 --test -adv \
+--regularization_coef 1.00E-07 --num_thread 1 --num_proc 8
 ```

-#### Build from source

-Refer to the guide [here](https://docs.dgl.ai/install/index.html#install-from-source).

-## Performance and Scalability
+### Performance and Scalability

-DGL-KE is designed for learning at scale, and it introduces various novel optimizations that accelerate training on knowledge graphs with millions of nodes and billions of edges.
+DGL-KE is designed for learning at scale.
+It introduces various novel optimizations that accelerate training on knowledge graphs with millions of nodes and billions of edges.
 Our benchmark on knowledge graphs consisting of over *86M* nodes and *338M* edges show that DGL-KE can compute embeddings in 100 minutes on a EC2 instance with 8 GPUs and 30 minutes on an EC2 cluster with 4 machines (48 cores/machine).
 These results represent a *2×∼5×* speedup overthe best competing approaches.

+Learn more details with our [tutorials](https://docs.dgl.ai)!

-## License
+### License

 This project is licensed under the Apache-2.0 License.